kexiZeroing/kexiZeroing.github.io/src/posts/react-server-side-rendering.md

 export default Breeds;

-// This code only runs on the server export const gSSP = async () => {
+// This code only runs on the server (and only works at the route level) export const gSSP = async () => {
   const data = await getStuff();
   return {